 But it did.

-You’re a traveler.
+By then, you’re a traveler.
 It’s in your blood.
 It’s who you are.

 And as you get ready to travel again, you realize that sometimes just falling into something can be the best thing to happen to you.

-One day, you set out on a path and the road twists and turns and you think you’re still on that same path until you stop and rest — then you look around and realize you’re not where you intended to be, but someplace even better.
+One day, you set out on a path, and the road twists and turns, and you think you’re still on that same path until you stop and rest.
+Then you look around and realize you’re not where you intended to be, but someplace even better.